 And that’s it.
 You can now re-run your script and have mixed-precision training enabled.

 The Amp API offers additional features to handle complications like multiple optimizers, multiple backward passes, and working with custom C++ or CUDA layers not part of native PyTorch.
 Complete documentation can be found here.

 How Amp works

-Amp works at the logical level by employing a whitelist / blacklist model.
+At the logical level, Amp works by employing a whitelist / blacklist model.
 PyTorch’s tensor operations include neural network functions like

 torch.nn.functional.conv2d, basic math functions like

 torch.log, and tensor methods like

 torch.Tensor.__add__ called when you write

 a + b for two tensors).
 Note that these functions are a level below the neural network Module API.
 Modules (e.g.,